-Take a look our Pinterest inspiration board to get some ideas on how you can make use of your bespoke garden building.
+Take a look our Pinterest inspiration board to get some ideas on how you can make use of your made-to-measure garden building.

 After you’ve decided on what you’ll use your garden building for, it’s time to think about size.
 One size does not fit all, so there are no right or wrong answers - it all depends on your available garden space.
 What do you need to fit inside?
 Do you need planning permission?
 Are there any restrictions on what size structure you can build?